Personal Injury Lawyers | San Antonio, Texas

 Understanding and Categorizing a Traumatic Brain Injury

 Concussions and post-traumatic headaches are a form of traumatic brain injury (TBI) that occur when the brain strikes the inside of the skull during a violent motion, such as in a fall, a car accident, or from violent shaking.
-Your motor vehicle accident may have been so violent that you sustained a concussion even if your head never struck another object.
-The brain begins swelling from intracranial bleeding, which often causes various symptoms, including headaches, sensory deficits (vision or hearing difficulties), lost balance, confusion, memory loss, and blackouts.
-Some symptoms abate within a few hours, while others worsen and cause life-threatening complications.

 Once diagnosed, medical professionals categorize traumatic brain injuries as mild, moderate, or severe based on reported symptoms and test results, including the Glasgow Coma Scale.
 Initial symptoms generally include:

-• Moderate - More severe concussions and similar brain traumas, including mild Diffuse Axonal Injuries and skull fractures leading to swelling, often result in a few minutes to hours of lost consciousness, mild memory loss, vomiting, lost coordination, persistent and worsening headaches, confusion, temporary coma, personality changes, depression, and anxiety.
+• Moderate – More severe concussions and similar brain traumas, including mild Diffuse Axonal Injuries and skull fracture headaches leading to swelling, often result in a few minutes to hours of lost consciousness, mild memory loss, vomiting, lost coordination, persistent and worsening headaches, confusion, temporary coma, personality changes, depression, and anxiety.
 These symptoms may last for months and result in temporary disabilities.
 Most victims eventually recover from moderate TBI with treatment, but headaches may persist for years following the trauma.

 • Severe – Penetrating brain trauma, elevated falls, and high-speed car accidents may cause life-altering brain trauma or brain death.
 Severe TBI may cause long-term comas, vegetative states, amnesia, aggression, loss of muscle control, blindness, migraines, continuous seizures, and extreme confusion.
 Claimants suffering from serious brain trauma may require extensive cognitive rehabilitation or lifetime medical care.

-Make no mistake; all traumatic brain injuries have potentially serious consequences necessitating immediate medical intervention.
 However, concussions—a common form of mild brain trauma—do not generally result in more than a few weeks of missed work or lasting disabilities.
-Most claimants recover from their initial concussion symptoms within the first few days and spend less than 24 hours in the hospital.

 Secondary Brain Conditions Resulting in Persistent Post-Accident Headaches